siondawson/Milestone-Project-1-Sion-Dawson/README.md

 2. Go get in contact with the sites owner after booking if I have not saved their contact information.
     * Testing was performed to ensure all information and content is displayed correctly accross all device sizes.

+## Issues found during testing

+1. Image on about page seemed too small on smaller screen sizes.
+ * Media queary added to increase it's with on smaller screen sizes.
+2. Background image on index.html appears zoomed in too far on tablets and mobile.
+Only when ran on real devices.
+3. Background video on index.html does not play on real mobile devices.
+Only first frame is displayed.